wtdcode/sand-aflpp/evaluation/README.md

 python3 mini.py --output /work
 ```

-Unfortunately, this process can take _very long_ because not all crashes can be reproduced after fuzzing compaigns or some crashes might have infinite loop/recursion and we run each crash a few times to collect the precise backtraces.
+Unfortunately, this process can take _very long_ because not all crashes can be reproduced after fuzzing campaigns or some crashes might have infinite loop/recursion and we run each crash a few times to collect the precise backtraces.
 In worst cases, we took ~12 hours to minimize all crashes for our evaluation setup.
 Do note that [mini.py](./mini.py) already utilizes multithread to speed up.

 In addition, as suggested above, we observed that some programs' behavior will change per different kernel versions.
 Therefore, you might adjust the script accordingly, we have put a few heuristic rules in the script, though.